xavixava/anysec-dissectors/README.md

 ### Windows

+In Windows, you may use eihter the global or the personal plugins folder to install the dissectors.
-In Windows, the "Personal Lua Plugins" folder usually is $env:APPDATA\Wireshark\plugins, as such to setup the dissectors:
+The global folder ussually is ```"C:\Program Files\Wireshark\plugins"``` and the personal Lua plugins folder usually is ```$env:APPDATA\Wireshark\plugins```.
+To install the dissectors under the personal folder:

 1. Create the "Personal Lua Plugins" directory, if it doesn't exist: ```New-Item -Type Directory -Force -Path $env:APPDATA\Wireshark\plugins```